vskogstad/assignment1-basics/Answers.md

 Total time = 5115.19 days.
 This shows the advantage of matmul optimizations done in the more recent gpus such as A100, as it decreases the required training time by 1/8.
 Still a long time, but this is 0.4T tokens.
 It is not that far of from SOTA training runs of 15T tokens like Kimi K2.
 Even with a smaller model this takes a lot of time using no mixed training and a single GPU.

+**Learning rate**
+I linearily increased the learning rate from 0.0001 to 0.01.
+It breaks down at iteration 400 with learning rate 0.0045.
+This is a likely upper bound for a full training run.
+I then did 3 training runs with 1000 steps of cosine scheduler using max_learning rate of [0.003, 0.004, 0.005] and min_learning rate 10% of max.

 **Final optimizations**